TestSmells/TestSmellDetector/README.md

         <tr>
             <td>Sensitive Equality</td>
             <td>
                 <p>Test methods verify objects by invoking the default toString() method of the object and comparing the output against an specific string.
-Changes to the implementation of toString() might results in a failure.
+Changes to the implementation of toString() might result in failure.
 The correct approach is to implement a custom method within the object to perform this comparison</p>
-                <p>Caused By: Possibly done for debugging purposes and then forgotten to be removed or as a mistake</p>
+                <p>Caused By: Developers using a simplistic, but not recommended means of string comparison </p>
                 <p>Detection: If a test method contains an assert call that contains an invocation of toString()</p>
             </td>
         </tr>